 Under the PEIA Special Medicare Plan Prescription Drug Program, certain drugs have preset coverage limitations (quantity limits).
 Quantity limits ensure that the quantity of units supplied in each prescription remains consistent with clinical dosing guidelines and PEIA's benefit design.
 Quantity limits encourage safe, effective and economic use of drugs and ensure that members receive quality care.
-If you are taking one of the medications listed below and you need to get more of the medication than the plan allows, ask your pharmacist or doctor to call RDT to discuss your refill options.
+If you are taking one of the medications listed below and you need to get more of the medication than the plan allows, ask your pharmacist or doctor to call RDT or Express Scripts discuss your refill options.
+For the most up-to-date clinical management, please refer to the Full Formulary listing found on our website at peia.wv.gov.
+Once on the website, simply click the Partners tab, select Express Scripts, and click on the Prescription Drug Lists link.
+Examples of medications with quantity limits are listed below.
+This list is not all-inclusive.